cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

     In the scripts below, we'll refer to the admin-credentials by the environment variables `SECURITY_ADMIN_USER` and `SECURITY_ADMIN_PASSWORD`.

-1. To ensure the **PostgreSQL StatefulSet** pod has started and is healthy, run the command:
+1. To ensure the **PostgreSQL StatefulSet** pod has started and is healthy (this may take a minute or so), run:
     ```bash
 kubectl --namespace quick-start-backend-ns get pods
     ```
     <pre>
     NAME      READY     STATUS    RESTARTS   AGE
     pg-0      1/1       Running   0          6s
     </pre>

 #### Expose PostgreSQL Service